 Testing can help keep you and others around you safe.
 The CDC says you should get tested for COVID-19 if:

 - You have had close contact with someone with confirmed COVID-19.

 - You have been asked to get tested by a health care provider or state or local health department.

 Your health care provider should be able to administer a COVID-19 test.
 You can also contact your local health department to find out about testing locations.
-Many pharmacies are also offering on-site testing.

 Are there treatments?